Having a baby in Japan: How much does it cost

 The first step is to find a car you want to buy.
 If you live in Japan or can take a trip there, you’ll be able to visit dealerships, car auctions or private sellers in person.
 This is important, as you’ll need to physically inspect the car (and perhaps take a test drive) before buying.

-If you’re based in the UK and can’t get over to Japan, see if you can find someone to check out the car in person before you commit to the purchase.
+If you’re based in the UK and can’t get over to Japan, see if you can find a trusted specialist to check out the car in person before you commit to the purchase.

 You’ll also need to be very careful of scams if you’re buying a car in another country - or making any large purchase, for that matter.
 Do your homework on the seller, to make sure they’re legitimate.

-You should also make sure to read the small print and uncover any hidden fees before sending over funds.
+You should also make sure to check over all the paperwork, read the small print and uncover any hidden fees before sending over funds.

-And when the time comes to make a payment, make sure to use a secure service to transfer your money, like Wise.
-You can send large sums with Wise, with no hidden fees and fair, mid-market exchange rates for converting your GBP to JPY.
+And when the time comes to make a payment, make sure to use a transparent service to transfer your money, like Wise.
+You can send large sums with Wise, with no hidden fees and no-markup mid-market exchange rates for converting your GBP to JPY.
 It could be much cheaper than using your bank.

-With your dream car bought, it’s time to think about shipping.
+With your dream car bought and paid for, it’s time to think about shipping.

 It’s tempting to simply choose the cheapest company, but this could be a false economy.
 You’ll save on shipping costs, but could end up with a damaged or delayed car and inadequate insurance to cover your losses.